Y0URD34TH/God-of-War-4-2018-Cheat/README.md

 Tutorial:

-Put libcurl.dll and zlib.dll inside God of War Main Folder (where is located the GoW.exe) Injetct the Cheat with a injector of your preference
+Put libcurl.dll, lua53.dll and zlib.dll inside God of War Main Folder (where is located the GoW.exe) Injetct the Cheat with a injector of your preference

 Info: